 An Interior Wayfinding Master Plan needs to be developed for a comprehensive and ntegrated solution.
 The interior master plan would be coordinated with the campus wayfinding that leads student and visitor to the entrance of each building.
-Once the plan would follow a phased approach.
+Once the nterior master plan multi-source design is approved the implementation of the master plan would follow a phased approach.